cinchy-co/Documentation/deployment-guide/deployment-installation-guides/deployment-planning-overview-and-checklist/deployment-prerequisites/single-sign-on-sso-integration/ad-group-integration.md

 #### Create the sync config

 1. Copy the below XML into a text editor of your choice and update the attributes listed in the table below the XML to align to your environment specific settings.
-2. Once complete, create an entry with the config in your **Data Sync Configurations** table (part of the Cinchy CLI model).
+2. Create an entry with the config in your **Data Sync Configurations** table (part of the Cinchy CLI model).

 {% code title="ConfigXML" %}